Custom Angular Data Table Solution

 }

+Next is the markup.
 Loop over the cars array populating year, make, and model.
 Set the number of items per page followed by the current page.
 Please note however, using let i = index in the index loop does not successfully track the index.
-Indices are reset every page.
-To circumvent this, you could of course add the index to the JSON or extrapolate the indice from the backend.
-Perhaps a more succinct method would be to use the aforementioned i var, then simply multiple it by the current page.
+Indices are reset on every page.
+To circumvent this, you could add the index to the JSON or extrapolate the indice from the backend.
+Perhaps a more succinct method would be to use the aforementioned “i” variable, then simply multiple it by the current page.

 <div id="table-component">